AI Generated Video Production and the Question of Authenticity

 The client presented me with the finished voiceover and asked If it was possible to fashion it into a video.
 Which I did and which you can see below.

 I will not go into the details of how that was accomplished, but it did entail the use of at least three different software apps to get the guts of the production completed plus two more to add a few embellishments.
-There are a number of youtube videos that can walk you through the process.
-That’s how I learned.

 The long and short of it is that there is still a bit of a learning curve and a little editing knowledge necessary to get an acceptable result at a reasonable cost.
 The process is not exactly simply a case of writing a prompt then waiting for the AI software to spit out a perfect result.
 However “acceptable” is in the eye of the beholder and more expensive programs may provide better results quicker.
 But even that is a matter of experimental trial and error.

-This first example below is the longer 8 minute version which I then edited down to create 9 shorter social media style videos that could be used to share specific pieces of information.
+This first video example below is the longer 8 minute version which I then edited down to create 9 shorter social media style videos that could be used to share specific pieces of information.

 Here are three of the shorter social media versions.